Learning by Giving Philanthropy Grant

 Deadline

-Applications may be submitted by email attachment or mail.
-Email and attachments must be received by March 16, 2022 at 11:59 P.M.
-Applicants will receive acknowledgement of receipt of application by email.
-Applicants will be notified of grant allocation decisions in the second week of May.
+Applications may be submitted by email.
+Email attachments must be received by Monday, March 11, 2024.
+Applicants will receive acknowledgement of receipt of application.
+Applicants will be notified of grant allocation decisions in the first week of May.

 Contact Information